- Camp Natoma -

 Spend two nights under the stars or in your own tent.

 Spend your time hiking, swimming, practicing archery, making crafts, learning songs, as well as participating in getting camp ready for summer!
-Service projects will include raking trails, de-winterizing program areas, clearing campsites, and more!
+Service projects will include raking trails, de-winterizing program areas, clearing campsites, cleaning and more!
 Enjoy two entertaining campfire presentations and 5 delicious family-style meals.

-Registration is $25 per person and free for kids under 5.
-Register using the link below (you can find Family Camp Service Weekend under Summer 2023).
+Registration is $35 per person and free for kids under 5.
+Register using the link below (you can find Family Camp Service Weekend under Summer 2024).

 Register Here!